PCR to Identify Gastrointestinal Nematodes in Sheep and Goats

 Testing is performed in my in-house laboratory.

-The PCR test for worm type can be requested as a stand-alone test, or combined with my Diarrhea in Goats Testing Package.
+The PCR test for worm type can be done as a stand-alone test, or combined with a worm egg count .

 As a stand-alone test, the PCR test for worm type in sheep and goats is ideal for people who are doing their own worm egg counts, but wanting information on the unique mix of gastrointestinal worms in their flock or herd.